e-n-f/piano-diary/README.md

 * World Charts presents The French songbook ; songs the French people love
 * Edith Piaf memorial album : twenty-two internationally famous selections

+## 2016-07-10

+Why do synth keyboards tend to run from C to C, anyway?
+G to G seems like it would give better coverage of what keyboard music usually needs

 ## 2016-10-18

 Library books due: